 MyPatients provides referring primary care providers with secure access to their patients’ information.

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Support the hospital with a donation that helps kids get the care they need.

 Adjustment disorders are quite common in children and adolescents.
 They occur equally in males and females.
 While adjustment disorders occur in all cultures, the stressors and the signs may vary based on cultural influences.
-Adjustment disorders occur at all ages, however, it is believed that characteristics of the disorder are different in children and adolescents than they are in adults.
+Adjustment disorders occur at all ages, however, characteristics of the disorder are often different in children and adolescents than they are in adults.
 Differences are noted in the symptoms experienced, severity and duration of symptoms, and in the outcome.
 Adolescent symptoms of adjustment disorders are more behavioral such as acting out, while adults experience more depressive symptoms.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”